 I don't know if my current advisor is right

 EVO was our fourth attempt at finding a financial advisor.
 With our first, I found that she didn’t listen to us.
-I would call and she would talk to down to me and make me feel bad.
+I would call and she would talk down to me and make me feel bad.
 EVO never passed judgment on our lives or our money.

 – Mary, Certified Registered Nurse Anesthetist, PHD, Client since 2011